+Managing your Business Central storage is crucial.
 Business Central took the step to utilise the cloud infrastructure around three years ago.
 Each organisation was permitted up to 80gb storage space which typically, is more than enough.
-In those rare instances where more is required, you can contact a representative at Microsoft who will provide a fee for the increase in storage.
-As mentioned in the blog on Wave One of Business Central’s 2021 release, the standard 80gb allowance will increase by 2gb for each essential user and by 3gb for every premium user on the customer’s system.
+In those rare instances where more is required, you can contact a representative at Microsoft who will provide a fee for storage space resolutions in Business Central.
+As mentioned in the blog on Wave 1 of Business Central’s 2021 release, the standard 80gb allowance will increase by 2gb for each essential user and by 3gb for every premium user on the customer’s system.
 Where storage needs to be purchased, the price of additional gigabytes has been reduced from $40 to $10, and where the total number of gigabytes exceeds 100, this figure is discounted further, being cut in half to $500, where previously customer’s would expect to pay $4000.
-To read more on this, click here.

 As well as the discounts to pricing, Microsoft are committed to tackling the storage conundrum in alternate ways.
 Microsoft are introducing several changes that will reduce the amount of data used, while continuing to do what you what you always have done.